-San Sebastian cheesecake is a famous cheesecake from Spain (Also known as Basque burnt cheesecake).
-It’s a delicious relevation with a burnt top and a rich, creamy interior.
+San Sebastian cheesecake is a famous cheesecake from Spain (Also known as Basque burnt cheesecake or La Viña cheesecake).
+This Spanish cheesecake is a delicious and wildly popular crustless cheesecake with a burnt top and a rich, creamy interior.
 It’s crustless and SO easy!
 No water bath needed.

-It’s said to have originated in the 1990’s in La Vina, a famous restaurant in the Basque region.
+This Spanish cheesecake is said to have originated in the 1990’s in La Vina, a famous restaurant in the Basque region, by Chef Santiago Rivera.
 People pack the place to get a slice of this cheesecake- which is almost a mix of flan and cheesecake.
 Now you can recreate it at home!
+This is why it’s also referred to as the La Vina cheesecake.

 It’s DELICIOUS.
 It’s actually a revelation.
 Once you’ve had burnt cheesecake, you won’t be able to remember your life before it.